MLS Cup 2021

-MLS Cup 2021 was the 26th edition of the MLS Cup, the championship match of Major League Soccer (MLS) at the conclusion of the 2021 MLS Cup Playoffs.
+MLS Cup 2021 was the 26th edition of the MLS Cup, the championship match of Major League Soccer (MLS) at the conclusion of the 2021 MLS Cup playoffs.
 The soccer match was played on December 11, 2021, at Providence Park in Portland, Oregon, United States.
 It was contested by hosts Portland Timbers and New York City FC to determine the champion of the 2021 season.

-New York City FC won their first MLS Cup title by defeating the Timbers in a penalty shootout following a 1–1 draw in regulation and extra time.
+New York City FC won their first MLS Cup title by defeating the Timbers in a penalty shoot-out following a 1–1 draw in regulation and extra time.
 NYCFC goalkeeper Sean Johnson was named the match's most valuable player (MVP) for his performance in the shootout, which included two saves.
 The match was broadcast by ABC and drew an audience of 1.14 million viewers in the United States.

 Road to the final

 The MLS Cup is the post-season championship of Major League Soccer (MLS), a professional club soccer league in the United States and Canada.
 The 2021 season was the 26th in MLS history, and was contested by 27 teams organized into the eastern and western conferences.
 Each team played 34 matches during the regular season from April to early November, primarily against intra-conference opponents with the schedule varying based on conference to minimize travel due to the COVID-19 pandemic.
 The playoffs, running from November to early December, were contested between the top seven clubs in each conference through four rounds.
 Each round had a single-elimination match hosted by the higher-seeded team; the top team in each conference was also given a bye to the Conference Semifinals.

 The finalists, the Portland Timbers and New York City FC (NYCFC), both finished as the fourth seed in the western and eastern conferences, respectively.
 The Timbers finished with four more points and were named hosts for the MLS Cup final.
 Portland previously won the MLS Cup in the 2015 final and lost in the 2018 final, while NYCFC had never advanced to a previous final.
 The two clubs did not play each other in the regular season and last met in the 2020 MLS is Back Tournament quarterfinals, where the Timbers won 3–1.
 It was the seventh consecutive season where the Western Conference champion was either Portland or their rivals Seattle Sounders FC, who have won the cup twice.